Paul Cominges

-Paul Manuel Cominges Mayorca (born 24 July 1975) is a Peruvian retired footballer who played as a striker.
-His last season as a footballer was in the 2010 Descentralizado season with José Gálvez FBC.
-He is nicknamed 'Papacito' ('Little Daddy') and is the older brother of midfielder Juan Cominges.
+Paul Manuel Cominges Mayorca (born 24 July 1975) is a Peruvian football manager and former player who played as a striker.

 Club career

 Cominges previously played for Coronel Bolognesi, where his nine goals helped guide the club to the Clausura 2007 title.
 He also played for PAOK and OFI Crete in the Greek Super League.

+His last season as a footballer was in the 2010 Descentralizado season with José Gálvez FBC.

 International career

-Cominges has made seven appearances for the Peru national football team, including playing at the Copa América 1997.
+Cominges made seven appearances for the Peru national team, including playing at the Copa América 1997.